-I decided to put some money aside for expenses such as medicine, stationary or electricity.
-They aren’t things I have to buy every month but there will be times I need a little money here or there that I would otherwise take out of my groceries allowance.
+I decided to put some money aside for expenses such as medicine, stationery, or electricity.
+They aren’t things I have to buy every month but there will be times I need a little money here or there that I would otherwise take out of my grocery allowance.
 I’ve done this a few times now and ended up short because I hadn’t prepared for these instances.

-So that is how I allocate my money each month.
+So that is how I allocate my money each month for university.
 If you have any questions feel free to drop a comment below or get in touch with me directly.

 Have an awesome day!